smart-on-fhir/cumulus-etl/docs/setup/sample-runs.md

 * `--output-format`: There are two reasonable values (`ndjson` and `deltalake`).
   For production use, you can use the default value of `deltalake` as it supports incremental, batched updates.
-  But `ndjson` is useful when debugging as it is human-readable.
+  But since the `ndjson` output is human-readable, it's useful for debugging or reviewing the output before pushing to the cloud.

 * `--batch-size`: How many resources to save in a single output file.
 If there are more resources (e.g. more patients) than this limit, multiple output files will be created for that resource